About Nisha

 There are many ways to grow, including therapy, reflection, and support from people who understand.
 Journaling has been one of the most practical and steady tools for me.

 You don’t need to write every day or have perfect answers.
-Even a few minutes with a pen and some space to think can be a powerful way to reset.
+Even a few minutes of intentional reflection can help you process emotions and feel more grounded.

 What You’ll Find Here

-Most of what I share is centered around self-growth through journaling, the kind that helps you make intentional choices instead of default ones.
+Most of what I share is centered around emotion-focused journaling, the kind that helps you understand your emotions and make intentional choices instead of default reactions.

 You’ll find: